-Our Recommendation: Unless you are an experienced marketer who can make use of ad packs, automated traffic generators, affiliate networks, etc., this system has many upsells, is a huge investment of money, and may not be worth your time.
+The Bottom Line: Unless you are an experienced marketer who can make use of ad packs, automated traffic generators, affiliate networks, etc., this system has many upsells, is a huge investment of money, and may not be worth your time.
 Also, some of the products, especially the ad packs, may not deliver on their promises.

 If you’re tired of work-at-home scams and overhyped claims of easy money in just days, the Leaders League 360 program promises to give you access to a real home income opportunity that, once set up, runs on autopilot.
 The program is backed by creators/leaders such as Ari Maccabi, I.M.
 Bigg, Mark Crosby, Steve Dourdil, and others.